-Blockchain and Advanced Research Subcommittee
+Data Science Blockchain and Advanced Research Subcommittee

-I-COM Data Science Subcommittee on Blockchain and Advanced Research is a new initiative launched in August 2017 within the framework of I-COM Data Science Programme.
+This is a new initiative within the framework of I-COM Data Science Programme, launched in August 2017.

 Another concern is related to blockchain’s energy problem, and how the Internet’s share of the global carbon footprint rapidly increases together with the growth of online advertising.
 Finally, it is not reasonable to expect advertisers and their agency partners, anytime in the near-future, to expose themselves to the uncertainty of cryptocurrencies.
 A scalable, and energy-efficient blockchain paradigm, where trading is pegged at least initially to currency, needs to be outlined to meet the requirements of online advertising specifically.